thindil/steamsky/bin/doc/MODDING.md

 ### Help data structure
 - Each help entry is between `entry` tags.
-- Attribute `index` is the help index, used mostly in showing help for selected part of the game.
-It can be number or text.
+- Attribute `index` is the help index, used mostly in showing help for selected part of the game. it can be a number or text.
 - Attribute `title` is help menu entry in main help menu.
-It can be number or text.
+It can be a number or text.
-- Optional attribute `action`: what to do with this entry.
+- Optional attribute `action`: What to do with this entry.
 Possible values
   are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
 - Text between tags `entry` is help entry text text visible when player select this option from help menu.
-- Inside help text you can use special variables which later will be replaced by proper keys names.
+- Inside help text you can use special variables which will later be replaced by proper keys names.
 All  that variables have name `{GameKey [number]}` where `[number]` is between 1 and 29 (example: `{GameKey 9}`).
 Proper game keys in order: move ship up/left, move ship up, move ship up/right, move